Understanding Information Disclosure from Secure Computation Output: A Study of Average Salary Computation: Single Execution

-The results in Figure~\ref{fig:lognormal_v2} for log-normal distribution with real salary parameters are consistent with both the discrete and continuous distributions.
-Surprisingly, we observe the same 5 and 24 spectators to achieve at most 5\% and 1\% relative loss as was already observed with all other distributions.
+The results in Figure~\ref{fig:lognormal_v2} (log-normal with real salary parameters) are consistent with both the discrete and continuous distributions.
+Surprisingly, we observe the same 5 and 24 spectators achieve at most 5\% and 1\% relative loss, as observed with all other distributions (with input original entropy being slightly over 3 bits).